 Our client was served with a restraining order by his wife who had moved out of the house.
 The client’s wife accused him of poisoning her, hitting her and causing bruises.
 We investigated the case and prepared for trial.

-At trial we cross-examined the wife vigorously based upon her allegations and the declarations that she filed with her TRO paperwork.
+At trial we cross-examined the wife vigorously based upon her allegations and the declaration that she filed with her TRO paperwork.

 We were able to prove to the judge that her story was totally unbelievable.